justincbagley/piranha/lib/README.md

 # lib

-This directory contains the shared libraries and functions that are required by the scripts within this repository.
+As is typical of UNIX/Linux distributions and software, the lib/ directory contains support static files (libraries and functions) that are required for running the main script and all functions within this repository.

 ## utils.sh
-This script must be sourced from all my additional scripts.
+This script must be sourced from all additional scripts in PIrANHA.
 Contained within this are two important functions.

 1. **Logging** -  All scripts use the logging functions.
 There are nine different levels of logs.
 All log levels are called from within a script in the format `info "some message"`.
 The levels of logging are:
 	* **die** - Prints an error and exits the script